MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/embed-qr-code-link.md

 - **Digital QR code**.
 Operators can use a digital QR code to open a guide without anchoring the guide.
 In this case, authors must provide another anchoring method for operators to align their holograms.
-Using a digital QR code is useful if you want to assign a guide to digital work instructions, or if you need a quick way for the operator to launch a guide when they don't have access to a printed QR code.
+Using a digital QR code is useful if you want to assign a guide to digital work instructions, or if you need a quick way for an operator to launch a guide when they don't have access to a printed QR code.

 ## Embed a link in a QR code